Animal Behavior, Ecology, and Conservation (BS)

 ABEC 101 Introductory Animal Behavior I 3 Credits

 This course covers a broad overview of animal behavior, from the ideas and theories that have shaped the field to basic approaches used to study behavior.
 We will discuss behavior from a variety of animals, ranging from insects to mammals (including humans!).
-Special attention will be given to examining the research that shapes the field.
+Special attention will be given to how animal behavior is shaped by both evolution and learning principles.

 Offered: every fall.